sonibla/pytorch_keras_converter/README.md

 - **input_shape** (list, tuple or int):
 Input shape, without batchsize.
 - **weights** (bool):
 Also convert weights.
 If set to *False*, only convert model architecture
 - **quiet** (bool):
-If *False*, display a progress bar and some messages
+If *False*, display a progress bar and some messages.
 - **ignore_tests** (bool):
 If tests should be ignored.
 If weights is False, tests are automatically ignored.
   - If set to *False*, converted model will still be tested by security.
 If models are not identical, it will only print a warning.
   - If set to *True*, and models are not identical, *RuntimeWarning* will be raised
 - **input_range**:
 Optional.
 A list of 2 elements containing max and min values to give as